alisonrclarke/reproducible-qgis/README.md

-# Turn processing history into an executable python script
+# Turn QGIS processing history into an executable python script

 `convert_history_to_python.py` looks in your QGIS processing log for processing commands run in a given data directory, and exports them as an executable file.
 This file can then be pushed to github or included in a data deposit, to enable